 This post may contain affiliate links.
 Read my disclosure policy.

 Gluten-free granola is not always easy to find in stores!
-When I found out about my wheat allergy, I realized that packaged granola often contains things like wheat and barley flakes, or even wheat germ.
+Packaged granola often contains things like wheat and barley flakes, or even wheat germ.
+And even if it doesn’t have any gluten-containing grains, it might not be made with certified gluten free oats, and oats may not be gluten free.

-So that is why I came up with this recipe.
+That is why it is best to make your own.
 If you are sensitive, you’ll need to use certified gluten-free oats.
-And always check that your ingredients are not at risk of cross-contamination, as sometimes things like nuts and seeds can be processed in facilities that handle gluten ingredients.
+Plus, always check that your ingredients are not at risk of cross-contamination, as sometimes things like nuts and seeds can be processed in facilities that handle gluten ingredients.

 - Oats: You’ll want rolled oats, not quick or instant.
-Get certified gluten free oats, if needed.
+Use certified gluten free oats, if needed to ensure it is celiac-safe.

-- Nuts: Any combination of raw walnuts, pecans, pistachios, cachews, etc. will do.
+- Nuts: Any combination of raw walnuts, pecans, pistachios, cashews, etc. will do.

 - Sliced almonds: I do always make sure to add some of these because they give a similar texture to oats while still keeping this gluten free granola a bit heavier on the nuts.